inviwo/inviwo.github.io/pages/manual/manual-gettingstarted-build.md

    - Ensure that your Python environment is active before running CMake/Visual Studio.
 This can be done by starting the Anaconda Prompt, running `conda activate` and starting CMake/Visual Studio from the prompt.
     - NumPy is required, `pip install numpy` or `conda install numpy` is sufficient.

-3. Open CMake (we recommend using the GUI here), enter the source path and the preferred build directory (outside the inviwo directory!) and hit configure.
+3. Generate build pipeline (e.g. Visual Studio project): Open CMake (see [the CMake GUI tutorial](https://cmake.org/cmake/help/latest/guide/user-interaction/index.html#guide:User%20Interaction%20Guide) for more instructions on its usage), enter the source path and the preferred build directory (outside the inviwo directory!) and hit configure.
 You can then select the desired Inviwo modules (`IVW_MODULE_*`) and configure again.
 When selecting the compiler, make sure to select the correct Visual Studio version that you use on 64-bit.
 32-bit is not supported.
 4. (Optional) To add external Inviwo modules, add those in `IVW_EXTERNAL_MODULES` in the format of `C:/Inviwo/otherrepo/modules;C:/mysite/myrepo/mymodules;` Use front slashes and no space between modules.
 Configure again.
 External modules are developed in the [inviwo modules repository](https://github.com/inviwo/modules).